ximitiejiang/deep_learning_algorithm/README.md

-# simple_SSD_pytorch
+# simple_ssd_pytorch
-a simplifier SSD implement in pytorch based on mmdetection
+a simplifier SSD implement in pytorch